-We spent the second part of our trip in Tofino, a relaxed surfing town on the tip of a peninsula within Clayoquot Sound.
+We spent the second part of our trip in Tofino.
+Tofino is a relaxed surfing town on the tip of a peninsula within Clayoquot Sound.
 The wild natural scenery includes lakes, inlets, ancient rainforest, and sandy beaches, all part of the Pacific Rim National Park Reserve.

-The quaint vibe of the town is helped by a local agreement that stops big chains from buying property, which means all the shops, businesses and restaurants are authentically local.
+The quaint vibe of the town comes from a local agreement that stops big chains from buying property.
+This means all the shops, businesses and restaurants are authentically local.
 We were there for a few days and our favourite places to eat were Wolf in the Fog (a higher end restaurant with a delicious locally sourced menu) and Rhino Coffee House.

 Middle Beach Lodge

-We stayed in a cabin at Middle Beach Lodge, which turned out to be the perfect oceanfront accommodation.
+We stayed in a cabin at Middle Beach Lodge, which turns out is the perfect oceanfront accommodation.
 The main lodge near our cabin was were we ate our complimentary breakfasts, and played board games on blustery evenings overlooking the water.

 Just outside our cabin door was almost a mile of private beach and rugged headlands, sheltered by fir trees.